Blond Angel case: Quality of international news coverage

-According to the two academics, it is the primacy given to the emotional over the informative content that leads to the emphasis on the negative, the spectacular and the uncertainty surrounding the identity of the little girl, a "blond angel" surrounded by dark-skinned suspects.
+According to the two academics, it is the primacy given to the emotional over the informative content that lead to the emphasis on the negative, the spectacular and the uncertainty surrounding the girl's identity, a "blond angel" surrounded by dark-skinned suspects.
 The child's appearance was supposed to be enough to rule out the possibility that her parents might be Romani.
-As for the ethnicization resulting from the insistence on assigning people to an ethnic identity, a common and constant feature of the treatment of the case, its systematic nature contradicted the codes of journalistic deontology established by the television stations themselves.
-"Through the generalization," they noted, "a division is established between 'us' – the 'whites' thrown into the search for the real parents – and 'them' – the marginalized, kidnappers, child and drug traffickers -".
-(Note: In spanish: "A través de la generalización se establece una brecha entre "nosotros" — los buscadores 'blancos' de los verdaderos padres — y "ellos" — marginales, secuestradores, traficantes de niños y de drogas —".)
+As for the ethnicisation resulting from the insistence on assigning people to an ethnic identity, a common and constant feature of the treatment of the case, its systematic nature contradicted the codes of journalistic deontology established by the television stations themselves.
+"Through the generalisation," they noted, "a division is established between 'us' – the 'whites' thrown into the search for the real parents – and 'them' – the marginalised, kidnappers, child and drug traffickers".
+(Note: In Spanish: "A través de la generalización se establece una brecha entre "nosotros" — los buscadores 'blancos' de los verdaderos padres — y "ellos" — marginales, secuestradores, traficantes de niños y de drogas —".)

 Although mainly based on police sources, the information presented also gave the floor to representatives of the Romani community.
 A clear effort was made to present all versions of events, which can be seen as progress in the coverage of this type of case.
-The viewpoint of an NGO ("The Smile of the Child") was presented, and reference was made to human rights groups.
+The viewpoint of an NGO (The Smile of the Child) was presented, and reference was made to human rights groups.
 However, in the majority of cases, the contextual information needed for understanding was lacking.
 The case was presented as a global news item, according to presentation criteria that did not differ significantly between public and private media.
-As the days passed, attention shifted from the kidnappers to the search for the biological mother; after the identification of the latter in Bulgaria, announced on October 25, media interest, significantly reduced, shifted from the search for the authentic progenitors to the ethnic question.
+As the days passed, attention shifted from the kidnappers to the search for the child's biological parents; after the identification of the latter in Bulgaria, announced on 25 October 2013, media interest, significantly reduced, shifted from the search for the authentic progenitors to the ethnic question.

 Ultimately, for the two academics, the coverage of the case, which deviated from the applicable quality standards, showed how "necessary is a more rigorous and plural treatment of information, where intercultural and ethical criteria would help to overcome the barrier of excluding difference".
-(Note: In spanish: "se hace necesario un tratamiento más riguroso y plural de la información, donde los criterios interculturales y éticos ayuden a superar la frontera de la diferencia excluyente".)
+(Note: In Spanish: "se hace necesario un tratamiento más riguroso y plural de la información, donde los criterios interculturales y éticos ayuden a superar la frontera de la diferencia excluyente".)